aisustainable1211/ec02aireplicationstudy/README.md

 5. Citation
 6. Budennyy, S et al. (2022) Eco2AI: An Emission and Energy Consumption Estimation Library for Deep Learning Models.
 Automatc Control and Computer Sciences, 5 (6) pp 1014-1024 https://doi.org/10.1134/S1064562422060230

+The data used for this study was the MNIST dataset, a publicly available benchmark dataset hosted at http://yann.lecun.com/exdb/mnist/